-Anxiety is a feeling of worry or unease, sometimes about a future event or sometimes for a reason that you don’t quite know.
+Anxiety is a feeling of worry, sometimes about a future event or for a reason you don’t know.

-Anxiety symptoms include a sudden feeling of panic, heart palpitations, a sensation that you’re going to pass out, trouble breathing, hot flashes or chills, even trembling.
+Anxiety symptoms include a feeling of panic, feeling you’re going to pass out, trouble breathing, hot flashes or chills.

 We offer natural anxiety treatment here in our Toronto clinic.